Dadong Night Market: Products

-The night market consists of over 700 street stalls of various kinds, ranging from food stalls and streetstalls which sells a variety cheap plastic toys; to department stores and other local entertainment options.
+The night market consists of over 700 street stalls of various kinds, ranging from food stalls and street stalls which sell a variety cheap plastic toys; to department stores and other local entertainment options.
 The night markets' food stalls, in particular, sell all kinds of unique and exotic foods (including street snacks) and drinks (nearly all of which are local delicacies in Taiwan), including roasted corn, chicken buttocks, and papaya milk.

 As part of the variety of entertainment options available at the night market, there was also once a night market mascot (named the "Night Duck" by the organizers) present at the night market, in order to entertain locals and tourists.
 In conjunction with the launch of the night markets' mascot, there was also a competition hosted, which involved people taking pictures with the mascot and posting it to the city's government social media pages.
 As of November 2025, there are now currently plans to bring the Night Duck to Tainan's other major night markets.